Events description

 Drums are beaten on the rooftops of Timbuktu by people assuming that Muḥammad al-Ṣādiq was going to become askia.

-A prisoner is requested to raise the volume of voice in front of the askia but when he raise it too much is beaten.
+A prisoner is requested to raise the volume of voice in front of the askia but when he raises it too much is beaten.

-The city governor attempts to assault the city but he is killed before entering it and his head is paraded through the city with a shouted warning.
+The city governor attempts to assault the city but he is killed with a musket before even entering it, and his head is paraded through the city with a shouted warning.

 The sound of gunfire is heard from what is perceived as a great distance.